 - Use short sentences and cut the blah-blah

-- Use colors to notify users
+- Use colors to emphasize important content and/or features

 2) Don't Let Design Interfere with Function

-An eLearning course is not the time to use all the crayons in your 120 color box.
+An eLearning course is not the time to use all the crayons in your 120-color box.
 Keeping a color scheme with good, contrasting colors is the first step to making sure your course looks cohesive and doesn’t force your audience to give up due to eyestrain.
 While artistic flair can be used, it’s more important to make sure things are readable so when in doubt, keep it simple.
 This goes for font size and style as well so keep the different types to a minimum.
 Always bear this in mind: the core of usability is clarity.

-Your users should be tested on course material, not their ability to navigate a convoluted system.
+Your users should be tested on the course material, not their ability to navigate a convoluted system.
 The navigation of your course should seem almost too easy as if it requires no thought because it shouldn’t require any.

 Navigation is not a place to get creative typically.
 While you might be able to create a new kind of navigation and properly explain it, ask yourself, does it add anything to the final course?
 It is very likely it doesn’t and your learners will appreciate it far more if you keep this aspect of your course simple.

 Special Note: However you decide to do your navigation, keep it consistent throughout.
 This goes along with simplicity and not making your learners work unnecessarily hard.
-If blue text signifies a link, blue text should remain the color of links for the entire course.
+If blue text signifies a link, the blue text should remain the color of links for the entire course.